DaveMcW/blueprint-string/README.md

 5. Click "Save"
 6. Find the blueprint in your "script-output/blueprint-string" folder.

-If you used the exe installer, your output folder is: %appdata%\Factorio\script-output\blueprint-string
+If you used the Windows installer, your output folder is: %appdata%\Factorio\script-output\blueprint-string

 ---